 Learn something new every day More Info... by email

 Most people around the world are familiar with one of the two common types of mouth organs.
-What may be surprising to some people is the fact that there is more than one type of musical instrument carrying the name of mouth organ.
-Here are some details about both types of mouth organs, and how each one of them developed.
+What may be surprising to some people is the fact that there is more than one type of musical instrument carrying the same name.

 Persons in North America tend to think in terms of the mouth organ being commonly referred to as a harmonica.
 The harmonica is a compact musical instrument, possessing a row of variously tuned brass or bronze reeds.
 The reeds are secured at one end of the interior tunnel of the instrument, allowing air to pass over and produce sounds through vibration.